 We are not born knowing how to write academically, and you did not enter graduate school knowing how to write like a graduate student.
 After all, writing is a learning process.
 This session will discuss the characteristics of scholarly writing, giving you strategies to elevate your writing to graduate school expectations.

 This session discusses the do's and don'ts of annotated bibliographies using examples.
-This session is relevant for all KAM students (the Depth section), as well as any other graduate students who will be or have completed an annotated bibliography as part of their course work.
+This session is relevant for any graduate students who will be or have completed an annotated bibliography as part of their course work or in preparation for a doctoral capstone study.
 We also explain how annotated bibliographies can be used by all writers as a way to take notes and organize research.
 If you are currently writing or will write a large research paper, this is the webinar for you!